jchv/nix-binary-ninja/README.md

 $ nix-store --add-fixed sha256 ./binary-linux-commercial.zip
 ```

-Of course, your usage of personal, commercial and enterprise Binary Ninja is
+Of course, your usage of personal, commercial and ultimate Binary Ninja is
 governed by your respective agreements.

 ### Nix Flake